… so you can avoid the stress of hiring a dud, finally stop writing copy yourself & make more sweet, sweet cash.

 Accuracy beats speed so don’t focus on when your copywriting is finished but what your finished copywriting can do for your business.

-BONUS STRATEGY: Be wary of anyone who claims to deliver fast, affordable AND quality copy
+Strategy #10: Be wary of anyone who claims to deliver fast, affordable AND quality copy

 The truth is, no copywriter can deliver fast, affordable and quality copywriting.
 You’ll always have to make a choice.